Wu Zhou

-The sole ruler of Wu Zhou was Wu Zetian.
-She took the name "Wu Zhao" upon her coronation.
 Wu named her dynasty after the ancient Zhou dynasty, from whom she believed herself to be descended.

 Background

 Before her coronation, Wu Zhao (as she was then known), was often acting as de facto regent for her husband, Emperor Gaozong, or her sons, giving her a head-start in accomplishing her aims, which she then consolidated as huangdi of Zhou once she became ruler in name also.
 Beginning in 655, Wu began to preside over court meetings in the name of the emperor, and she co-ruled with Emperor Gaozong until his death.
-After Gaozong's death, she ruled in name of her sons, who reigned officially as puppet emperors, and power was completely and solely into the her hands.
+After Gaozong's death, she ruled in name of her sons, who reigned officially as puppet emperors, and power was completely and solely in her hands.
 In 690, she deposed her son, Emperor Ruizong, and declared herself Huangdi (emperor) of her Zhou Dynasty.

 History

 The dynasty's capital was Shendu (神都 "Divine Capital", present-day Luoyang).
 Despite Wu's infamous rise to power, there is evidence that suggests women were granted more privileges during her reign, and China was in a state of great prosperity during her rule.